sheagcraig/dotfiles/README.md

 - Source the (newly linked) .bash_profile so it takes effect immediately.

 I need to split some of this stuff off.
 Namely, power_xtreme should set up dotfiles.
 Something else should be in charge of initial package installation.

+### TODO
+- Break package management into another script.
+- Migrate fortune/cowsay to brew.
+- Brew is OS X only.
+Add similar for yum.
+- Exclude from non OS X stuff like the luggage.